Grantham

 Whites's and Pigot's directories can be found for the early 1800's.
 Kelly's Directories begin in the latter part of the 1800's.

-- Another excellent source is the Lincolnshire Library's list of Directories.
+- An excellent source is the Lincolnshire Library's list of Directories.

 - The Family History Library (FHL) in Salt Lake City has directories for 1846, 1869, 1897 and 1903.

-Grantham was visited twice by King John, the last time in 1213.
+Grantham was visited twice by King John.
+The last time was in 1213.

 Grantham has a connection with the wife of Edward I, Queen Eleanor.
 Grantham was the first place that her body rested after her death in 1290.